Islamic State seizes another town in Libya

+SAUDI DEPUTY CROWN PRINCE SAYS EXTREMIST IRANIAN IDEOLOGY PREVENTS DIALOGUE WITH TEHRAN

+SAUDI DEPUTY CROWN PRINCE SAYS EXTREMIST IRANIAN IDEOLOGY PREVENTS DIALOGUE WITH TEHRAN

-BENGHAZI, Libya Islamic State militants have seized another town in Libya, the group and a military source said on Friday, expanding the territory they control in the strifetorn country.
+BENGHAZI, Libya, June 5 Islamic State militants have seized another town in Libya, the group and a military source said on Friday, expanding the territory they control in the strifetorn country.

 The militant group, which controls large parts of Iraq and Syria, has exploited a security vacuum in Libya as two rival governments struggle for power, four years after the ousting of Muammar Gaddafi.